KDE/kreenshot-editor/README.md

 TODO
 ----
+- NEXT: save basic settings like default image output location
+    goal: to set some debug folder without messing in the code itself --> QSettings

 - save image to file: do not save selection indication rect
 - save settings to file
 - enable more item properties (see item.h/cpp)